-USHAPE (Uganda Sexual Health and Pastoral Education) is a family planning training programme, based at Bwindi Community Hospital, adjacent to the renowned Bwindi Impenetrable Forest National Park in Uganda.
+USHAPE (Uganda Sexual Health and Public Education) is a family planning training programme, based at Bwindi Community Hospital, adjacent to the renowned Bwindi Impenetrable Forest National Park in Uganda.
 The programme was originally run in collaboration with the UK’s Royal College of General Practitioners, Bwindi Community Hospital, and a group of UK based clinicians.
 In 2016, Network coordinator, the Margaret Pyke Trust, began to take over certain USHAPE project management activities.

 USHAPE follows a “whole institution approach” to training health workers, and thereby works to raise the profile of family planning in the minds of all health workers at Bwindi Community Hospital and its satellite clinics.
 Training is in-service, and because all staff and students are trained together, they can see the relevance of family planning to their other work, and support each other to bring about service changes optimising the uptake of contraception.
 Additionally, USHAPE promotes contraceptive use in the community, by working with youth groups, teachers and others, aiming to develop young people into agents for change who will continue to advocate the importance of family planning.